This page was reviewed under our medical and editorial policy by

 This page was updated on June 8, 2022.

-Risk factors for gestational trophoblastic disease (GTD) may vary.
-Various risk factors associated with a woman’s pregnancy may increase her risk.
+Risk factors for gestational trophoblastic disease vary.
+Factors associated with a woman’s pregnancy may increase her risk.
+They include those listed below.

 Age: Women who are younger than 20 or older than 35 at the time of conception may have a higher risk of developing GTD.
 Women who are over the age of 45 at the time they become pregnant may have an even higher risk.

-History of molar pregnancy: Women who have had a previous molar pregnancy or who have a family history of molar pregnancy may have a higher risk of GTD.
+History of molar pregnancy: Women who have had a previous molar pregnancy, which involves the unusual growth of trophoblasts, or who have a family history of molar pregnancy, may have a higher risk of GTD.

 History of miscarriage: Women who have had a miscarriage may have a higher risk of developing GTD.